Irwin Mitchell Calls On NHS England To Reverse Decision

 “For the ability to walk one step to be a barrier preventing a young girl from accessing treatment leading to a more independent life, particularly when other supportive evidence has been provided to show that she could walk unaided, is extremely concerning.

 “We have now written to NHS England calling for this decision to be reversed.”
-Katy Moulton - Solicitor
+Katy Clarke - Associate Solicitor

 Fifi was diagnosed with type three SMA around the time of her third birthday.